kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 ---

-## 📍 Where PLD Applies
+## 📍 When PLD Makes Sense

-PLD is intended for systems where:

-- ✔️ Conversations span multiple turns
-- ✔️ Context or shared state must persist
+Best when:

+✔ Multi-turn interactions retain shared state
-- ✔️ Tools, memory, or multi-step reasoning are involved
+✔ Tools, retrieval, memory or reasoning loops exist
-- ✔️ Controlled recovery from drift is required

-PLD is **not required** or may provide limited value in:
+✔ Recovery matters more than one-shot answers

+Less useful when:

-- ⚠️ Single-turn Q&A systems
+⚠ Single-turn Q&A
-- ⚠️ Stateless or strictly scripted flows
+⚠ Fully scripted flows
-- ⚠️ Systems where drift recovery is irrelevant or intentionally uncontrolled
+⚠ Failure recovery irrelevant

 ---

 ## 📍 What PLD Provides

-- **Shared vocabulary**
-  Drift types, repair strategies, reentry patterns
+- Shared behavioral vocabulary
-- **A runtime phase model**
+- Runtime phase loop
-  Detect → Repair → Reenter → Continue → Outcome
-- **An observability structure**
-  Behavioral event schema and evaluation methodology

----
+- Observability structure

-### What PLD does *not* provide:
+PLD does **not** provide:

-- ❌ A prescribed implementation
+- ❌ One fixed implementation
-- ❌ A universal prompt or template set
+- ❌ A universal prompt
-- ❌ A production-ready library to install
+- ❌ A package to install

-PLD is a **runtime governance pattern** —
-implementations will vary based on the system, workflow, and orchestration stack.

 ---